anderseknert/rego-perf-tuning/README.md

 ## Styra Load

-How does Styra Load fare here?
+How does [Styra Load](https://github.com/styraInc/load) fare here?
 Its memory savings are quite exceptional, but that doesn't necessarly mean faster in this context.
 Load uses an entirely different VM for evaluation, so the performance characteristics compared to OPA are reasonably different too.
 And wow, running the unoptimized `ast1.rego` file replacing OPA with Load shows 13 seconds saved!
+I suppose much of the manual unrolling of loops we've done here are handled by the Styra Load compiler, and the overhead of function calls simply isn't there.

 ```
 +----------------------------------+------------+